Imtiyaj5791/DevOps-Journey/Interview/02_Linux.md

 ---

 # Q28.
-Do you kill a production process if it is consuming high CPU?
+Some users can access the application, but others cannot.
+How will you troubleshoot?

 ## Answer

-No.

-I never kill any production process without approval.

-First I identify the process.

-Then I verify whether it is an expected activity like deployment, backup or batch job.

-I collect logs and share all findings with the Application Team.

-If restart or process termination is required, I take approval first.

-After taking approval, I perform the activity.
+First, I will check how many users are affected and whether they are from the same location or different locations.

+If only a few users are facing the issue, then I will ask them to check from another network or mobile hotspot.
+This helps me identify whether the issue is user-side or network-related.

+Then I will check whether all affected users are using the same VPN, ISP, or office network.

+If users from the same location are affected, I will coordinate with the Network Team to check DNS resolution, VPN connectivity, firewall rules, or any routing issue.

+If users from different locations are affected, then I will check the Load Balancer and Target Group Health to verify whether traffic is reaching all backend servers properly.

+If required, I will also check the application logs to identify whether any requests are failing on a particular backend server.

-Finally, I verify that the application is working properly and update the incident ticket.
+Finally, after identifying and fixing the issue, I will verify with the affected users that the application is working properly and then update the Jira ticket.

 ---